Highway Gothic: Worldwide

 In India, the FHWA typeface used for highway shields only while Transport used for road signs.

-In mainland China, newer roadsigns use the FHWA typeface alongside Helvetica for alphanumeric text.
+In mainland China, newer road signs use the FHWA typeface alongside Helvetica Bold for alphanumeric text.

-In Taiwan, the former FHWA Series E and the recent Arial are also used for English text.
+In Taiwan, Arial Bold is used alongside FHWA Series E for English text.

 Indonesia formerly used the typeface from 1993 until 2014, regulated by Ministry of Transportation's law No. 62 year 1993.
 However, in 2014, Ministry of Transportation passed a regulation to introduce new road signs, being replaced with the new Clearview typeface.

 In Spain, Series E is the base for Autopista typeface, used on Spanish motorways and freeways (Autopistas/ Autovias).

 The Netherlands uses a derivative of the FHWA Alphabet Series typeface designed by the ANWB and the Dutch highways and waterways authority.
 The original set included two of the six series in the original typeface—RWS-Ee (wide, based on Series E (M)) and RWS-Cc (narrow, based on Series C) or ANWB-Ee (regular) and ANWB-Cc (condensed).
 Since 1997 the signs placed by the ANWB have used a new font called ANWB-Uu.
 Signs of other manufacturers continued using the old fonts.
 Since 2015 the ANWB-Uu font is not used any more on new signs; it has been replaced by RWS-Ee and the newly-designed RWS-Dd (based on the FHWA series D).

-The Interstate typeface, clearly inspired by Highway Gothic, designed by Tobias Frere-Jones, has been used by various companies for signs and other graphic design elements.
-Examples include the United Kingdom, where the font has been adopted for signage by companies such as supermarket Sainsbury's and railway company c2c.
 In Russia, Channel One used this font for its clock ident from 1996 to 2000.

+Variants of the font are used in Turkey, Brazil, and until 2023, Saudi Arabia.

+Variants

+Derivative fonts include Interstate and Overpass.
+These fonts borrow heavily from the style of 'Highway Gothic', but have differences.

+PBS, an American television network, between 2009 and 2019 used a custom derivative called, "PBS Explorer".

 Samples

+Samples of the Standard Alphabets For Traffic Control Devices are shown below.